-Click inside the field whose crop has changed to select it, click on the Move to Layer tool $\stackrel{\checkmark}{\longrightarrow}$ and the crop layer will be switched to the current layer.
+Click inside the field whose crop has changed to select it, click on the Move to Layer tool $\overset{\checkmark}{=}$ and the crop layer will be switched to the current layer.

 You can do this for multiple areas by multi-selecting (hold down the Ctrl key while you select all the fields or areas you wish to change).
-The select the Move to Layer tool $\frac{4}{2}$ as before.
+The select the Move to Layer tool areas before.